arrestle/arrestle/README.md

 ### Hi there 👋

-🔭 I’m currently working on an open food initiative
+🔭 I just graduated from NCSU with a Master's in Liberal Studies.

 🌱 I’m currently learning how to publish website on https://sites.google.com/

 📫 How to reach me: https://www.linkedin.com/in/andrea-restle-lay/

-😄 Pronouns: she/her/dude
+😄 Pronouns: she/her/code-freak

 Fun fact: My dog loves to catch frisbees!